Record high temperatures... but a cool down is around the corner

 We have one more hot and humid weekend where we’ll challenge record highs.
-The record today is 96° from 2011.
-Tomorrow it’s 95° from 1998.
-I have highs today through Sunday of 96°.
+Saturday’s record is 95° from 1998.
+Highs both Saturday and Sunday will be around 94°.
 There will be showers along our coastal cities.
-The chance of rain moving north of I-10 is small.
+The chance of rain moving north of I-10 is very small.

 Our first fall cold front expected next week: